Dynamics on nilpotent character varieties: Mixing flows associated to outer automorphisms

 \end{proof}

+More generally, this construction applies to the setting of Example \ref{ex:SilbermanLU}.
+Let $P = LU < G$ be the Levi decomposition of a parabolic subgroup of a reductive algebraic group $G$ defined over $\bZ$.
+Suppose moreover that the identity component of $L$ has no non-trivial $\mathbb{Q}$-characters (in particular, if $L$ is semisimple).
+By the Borel-Harish-Chandra theorem \cite{BorelHarishChandra}, the $\bZ$-points $L_\bZ \subset L$ form an arithmetic lattice, and as stated in the example $L_\bZ$ acts by automorphisms on $U_\bZ$ via conjugation.
+Given a choice of noncompact $1$-parameter subgroup $H\subset L_\bR$, we can therefore associate a flow $\widehat{\phi}^P_t$ on the space

+Assuming that $L_\bZ$ is irreducible and contains a hyperbolic automorphism of $U_\bZ$, the same proof as Theorem \ref{thm:phitstrongmixing} shows: \begin{theorem} The action of $\widehat{\phi}^P_t$ on $F^P_K$ is strongly mixing. \end{theorem}

-With the above definitions, we have converted an action of $\SL(n,\bZ)$ into a flow which reflects its dynamical properties.
-A natural invariant of a flow is its entropy, and so we ask: \begin{question} Given a choice of 1-parameter subgroup, are there natural bounds for the entropy of the flow $\widehat{\phi}_t$? \end{question}
+With the above definitions, we have constructed a flow which reflects the dynamical properties of action of $\SL(n,\bZ)$ by outer automorphisms on $\bZ^n$, and more generally of the action of $L_\bZ$ on $U_\bZ$.
+A natural invariant of a flow is its entropy, and so we ask: \begin{question} Given a choice of 1-parameter flow $\phi_t$, are there natural bounds for the entropy of the flow $\widehat{\phi}_t$? \end{question}